clementgarbay/CQRS/README.md

 # Kotlin CQRS

-Basic CQRS pattern implementation in Kotlin.
+CQRS and Event Sourcing pattern implementation.

-An example representing simple `Organization` (id, name, is secret) has been implemented.
-See unit tests for more details.
+## TODO

+- Add unit tests for core system
+- Add documentation
+    - Basic concepts
+    - How to use
+    - DI
+- Publish final compiled version to remote repository